hjk789/NXEnhanced/README.md

 ## How to contribute

-If you would like to contribute with code, you just need to:
+If you would like to contribute with code, you just need to make a fork of this project's repository, make your proposed changes, then create a pull request.
-1. Make a fork of this project's repository by clicking on the "Fork" button on the top-right corner of the repository page;
-2. Make your proposed changes in the code of the fork you created, and when done, push the changes;
-3. Go to the [Pull requests page](https://github.com/hjk789/NXEnhanced/pulls) and click the "New pull request" button.
-And finally, click the "Create pull request" button.

 If you can't code, but still want to contribute, you can do so by making a donation.
 This project takes a lot of time and effort developing, analyzing, testing, fixing, researching and optimizing, most of these are because it's being developed for public use, instead of just my personal use.
 If you appreciate this project, would like to give a thank you or support the continuation of the development, consider making a donation.
-The donation goes to the project owner, BLBC.
+The donation goes to the project owner, [BLBC](https://github.com/hjk789).

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CK5BFYUP9TWBJ&source=url)